Simulation Quantization: An Application of Physical Versions of the Church-Turing Thesis: Quantization

 For $P={\bb R}^{2n}$, Groenewold \cite{16} and van Hove \cite{17} proved the following no-go theorem:

 {\bf Theorem (Groenewold-van Hove)}\quad There exists no full quantization of the Lie subalgebra of polynomial observables $\cal P$ in $C^\infty(P)$.

 Hence there is no full quantization of $C^\infty(P)$.
 At the same time, van Hove showed that restricting $\rho$ to the Heisenberg subalgebra ${\cal P}^1=\hbox{span} \{1,q,p\}$ of $\cal P$ produces the standard Schr\"odinger quantization of $P$.
-(Note, the Heisenberg algebra is the minimal subalgebra in $\cal P$ that coordinatises phase space $P$.)
+(Note, the Heisenberg algebra is the minimal subalgebra in $\cal P$ that coordinatizes phase space $P$.)
 Furthermore, $\rho$ can be extended to a full quantization of the Lie subalgebra ${\cal P}^2=\hbox{span}\{1,q,p,q^2,p^2,qp\}$.
-Gotay \cite{18} refines these results; for polynomial functions on ${\bb R}^{2n}$ he shows there are precisely two maximal Lie subalgebras, ${\cal P}^2$ and ${\cal P}^{\infty,1}$, that contain the Heisenberg algebra ${\cal P}^1$ and are quantizable. (${\cal P}^{\infty,1}$ is the subalgebra of polynomials linear in $p$ with coefficients arbitrary polynomials in $q$.)
+Gotay \cite{18} refines these results; for polynomial functions on ${\bb R}^{2n}$ he shows there are precisely two maximal Lie subalgebras, ${\cal P}^2$ and ${\cal P}^{\infty,1}$, that contain the Heisenberg algebra ${\cal P}^1$ and are quantizable.
+(The Lie subalgebra ${\cal P}^{\infty,1}$ is the subalgebra of polynomials linear in $p$ with coefficients arbitrary polynomials in $q$.)
 In short, there is no full quantization for polynomial Lie subalgebras on ${\bb R}^{2n}$ containing terms with degree greater than 2 in both $p$ and $q$.

-Although the Groenewold-van Hove no-go theorem appears special in that it applies to the flat phase spaces ${\bb R}^{2n}$, obstructions to quantization are generic in the following categorical sense.
-Let $\cal C$ denote Weinstein's \cite{19} classical category of symplectic manifolds and symplectomorphisms, and $\cal Q$ the quantum category of complex Hilbert spaces and unitary transformations, then the quantization problem can be restated as the more general problem of finding a functor $\Delta:{\cal C}\to{\cal Q}$ consistent with the Schr\"odinger quantization.
-Gotay \cite{20} utilizes Groenewold and van Hove's result to show that no such functor exists.
+Although the Groenewold-van Hove no-go theorem appears special in that it applies to the flat phase spaces ${\bb R}^{2n}$, obstructions to quantization are generic in the following category-theoretic sense.
+Let $\mathfrak{C}$ denote Weinstein's \cite{19} classical category of symplectic manifolds and symplectomorphisms, and $\mathfrak{Q}$ the quantum category of complex Hilbert spaces and unitary transformations; then the quantization problem can be restated as the more general problem of finding a functor $\Delta:\mathfrak{C}\to\mathfrak{Q}$ consistent with the Schr\"odinger quantization.
+Gotay \cite{20}, utilizing Groenewold and van Hove's result, proves no such functor exists.